Brooke Owens Fellow, Class of 2017

 Mentor: Danielle Wood

-As a student, Makiah has been involved with the very structured lifestyle of the Texas A&M Corps of Cadets and Air Force ROTC.
+2nd Lt.
+Makiah Eustice received a B.S. in Aerospace Engineering in 2019.
+During her time at Texas A&M University, Makiah was a member of the Corps of Cadets and Air Force ROTC.
 Wearing a uniform and learning military discipline has been a big part of her college experience.
-She serves on the Student Advisory Board for her department, is active President of Texas A&M SEDS, a member of The Mars Generation and the Association of Spaceflight Professionals, and is a NASA Social alum.
-She's worked in research on shape memory alloy applications.
-She recently completed a two-week mission at the Mars Desert Research Station (MDRS) as an Analog Astronaut!
+She was project director of the student SEDS chapter in 2017-2018 before becoming President and founding the Aggie Astronaut Corps program.
+She served on the Student Advisory Board for her department and is a NASA Social alum.
+She worked in research on shape memory alloy applications.